davekinkead/thesis/paper.coffee.md

 The likelihood of any randomly selected voter in the space being correct is 0.6.
 When agents are uniformly distributed across the space by belief (i.e. no clustering of agent belief is present), the epistemic virtue of majority voting  - the likelihood that the majority vote of any polity is the correct choice - is very high (0.82-0.97).
 This quickly deteriorates as clustering of agent belief increases however, with no epistemic virtue of majority voting evident once agent clustering reaches 0.5.
 This holds true for all levels of partition numbers and epistemic base rates > 0.5, although the effect diminishes as diversity across the space diminishes [^diversity].

 [^diversity]: A general principle about polity likeness is observable.
 For any given distribution of agents across a space, the more internally homogeneous a polity is, them more externally heterogeneous it must be, and vice versa.
-This is most pronouced when agent diversity within the space is high, i.e. when epistemic or preference base rates are close to 0.5, but the relationship deceases as the diviersity in the decreases, i.e. when the base rates approach 0.0 or 1.0.
+This is most pronounced when agent diversity within the space is high, i.e. when epistemic or preference base rates are close to 0.5, but the relationship deceases as the diversity in the decreases, i.e. when the base rates approach 0.0 or 1.0.

 <figure>
 <div id="epistemic-by-partition" class="graph"></div>